I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_token_groups_and_privileges.md

 ## Members

-`AuthenticationId`

-The locally unique identifier (LUID) of the authenticator of the token.

-`PrivilegeCount`
+`SidCount`

-Specifies the number of privileges included in the access token.
+Specifies the number of SIDs in the access token.

-`PrivilegeLength`
+`SidLength`

-Specifies the length, in bytes, needed to hold all of the privileges.
+Specifies the length, in bytes, required to hold all of the user SIDs and the account SID for the group.

-`Privileges`
+`Sids`

-A pointer to <a href="..\wdm\ns-wdm-_luid_and_attributes.md">LUID_AND_ATTRIBUTES</a> structures that contain a set of privileges.
+A pointer to SID_AND_ATTRIBUTES structures that contain a set of SIDs and corresponding attributes.

 `RestrictedSidCount`